sharwari09/sp19-281-mavericks/ProjectJournal.md

 Technology Stack: ReactJs, CSS.
 The frontend EventBooking client has been used by a logged in user to book with all the details i.e eventname, date, location, price per ticket etc. in to the application and the corresponding request will be transferred to the corresponding event GO API via Kong Gateway.

+4. Frontend - Dashboard
-4. Kong API Gateway
+5. Kong API Gateway

 The Kong API Gateway is used to route the frontend request to the External Load Balancer for respective  GO APIS deployed on Azure Kubernetes Service (AKS).

-5. Load Balancers:

 6. Go APIs